minebreaker/Abukuma/documentation/readme.md

 Abukuma is a simple and elegant web framework for Java/Kotlin.

-Abukuma is a thin wrapper for the [Eclipse Jetty](https://www.eclipse.org/jetty).
+Abukuma is a thin wrapper and interfaces for the [Eclipse Jetty](https://www.eclipse.org/jetty) and other web server implementations.
-It's aim is to provide fluent routing functions and simple way to manipulate HTTP request/response.
+Its aim is to provide fluent routing functions and simple way to manipulate HTTP request/response.

 * Immutable objects (request, response, etc)